Yagyō-babaa is an old woman yōkai encountered during night travel.

 The defeat is internal.

-Modern interpretations often see Yagyō-babaa as a metaphor for burnout, inevitability, or time that cannot be outrun.
-She represents processes that advance regardless of effort.
+Modern interpretations often frame Yagyō-babaa as a metaphor for burnout, inevitability, and time that cannot be outrun.
+She embodies processes that continue regardless of effort, resistance, or intention.

-Subtle shifts accumulate over time, creating fatigue without climax.
-Silence feels like distance rather than rest.
+Subtle shifts build over time without climax, and silence feels like distance rather than rest.